AjayTyler/simple-sql-style-guide/style-guide-overview.md

 Before you start writing your query, make sure that the text editor that you are using is set to use **soft tabs** rather than hard.
 Soft tabs work better because the visual indent level of a tab might differ depending on the text editor being used.
 Some text editors assume that your tab size is the equivalent of 8 spaces, others assume 4.
 If you copy-paste code from other sources, you might end up with a combination of hard and soft tabs, so be wary of that and clean up anything that you paste into your script.

 Next, pick your preferred tab size.
 A tab size of 4 is a safe pick.
-Personally, I use a tab size of 2 because a lot of my queries involve nesting a few levels deep, so it helps prevent the code from getting so long that it requires scrolling horizontally.
+Personally, I use a tab size of 2 because a lot of my queries involve nesting a few levels deep, so it helps to prevent the code from getting so long that it requires horizontally scrolling.

 There are tons of options out there for text editors; most all are good.
 If you've not shopped around much for one, check out these three for a start.
 You'll figure out your preferences soon enough.